 Product line extensions are a way of extending the life cycle of your product(s).
 Over time, without innovation, brands can be seen as stale, or they can fail to meet the needs of evolving consumer behaviours and preferences.

-3. Rejections from retailers.
+3. Rejections from Retailers.

 If you’re encountering rejections from retailers, you may not have a clear enough position that retailers find attractive.
 Alternatively, you haven’t communicated or demonstrated how your brand can support growth (Note: This can happen with both new innovation, or, for your core line).